Makibalan/GRIP-TASK-2-DATA-SCINCE-AND-BUSINESS-ANALYTICS-/README.md

 TASK2: Prediction using Unsupervised ML

 OBJECTIVES:
-1.From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
-2.This can be achieved by the K-Means Clustering.
+1.From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually,this can be achieved by the K-Means Clustering.

 LANGUAGE USED:
 PYTHON